scotm/canvassing/README.md

 # COMRADE

-Canvassing & Organisation: Making Running Activism Downright Easy.
+Canvassing & Organisation: Making Regular Activism Downright Easy.

 To use this, you'll need quite a lot of additional software.